Kubernetes Agent + Module

 credentials are configured with two environment variables.
 These variables must be set or the agent will not start.

-- SIGSCI_ACCESSKEYID: The Agent Access Key identifies which site in the Signal Sciences console that the agent is configured for.
+- SIGSCI_ACCESSKEYID: The Agent Access Key identifies which site (also known as workspace) in the Next-Gen WAF control panel that the agent is configured for.

 - SIGSCI_SECRETACCESSKEY: The Agent Secret Key is the shared secret key to authenticate and authorize the agent.